Montana Value-Added Agriculture

 Power, MT

-Molson Coors sources more than one-third of its barley from Montana.
-2021 marked the 75 th anniversary of its barley program which has provided multiple generations of Montana farmers with reliable contracts for their high-quality malting barley.
+Molson Coors sources more than one-third of its barley from Montana, supporting generations of grain growers through long-term contracting relationships.
+2021 marked the 75th anniversary of its barley program, which continues to provide reliable demand for high-quality malting barley used in its beers.

 Montana Craft Malt